-While diet, exercise, and medication may be required to control hypertension, discover an unlikely ally in your fight right on your spice rack – turmeric!
-This golden spice is valued by the ancient science of ayurveda for its many medicinal properties and is used for treating a variety of conditions from rheumatic pains to poor vision and skin diseases.3 As it turns out, it may be beneficial for those with high blood pressure too.
-Here’s a look at the many ways in which turmeric can help:
+While exercise and medication may be required to control hypertension, adding turmeric to the diet could help!
+This golden spice is valued by the ancient science of ayurveda for its many medicinal properties and is used for treating a variety of conditions from rheumatic pains to poor vision and skin diseases.3 As it turns out, turmeric may be beneficial for those with high blood pressure too.
+It lowers blood pressure via multiple mechanisms, ameliorates complications, and tackles other related health issues.
+Here’s a look at the many ways in which turmeric can help.

-Turmeric may be able to bring your blood pressure down primarily due to the action of curcumin.
-In one animal study, high blood pressure was chemically induced in rats.
-But when curcumin, an antioxidant component present in turmeric, was administered to these rats, it significantly reduced the increased blood pressure.4
+Turmeric may be able to bring your blood pressure down primarily due to the action of curcumin, an antioxidant compound present in turmeric that has anti-inflammatory benefits.4

-Turmeric may also work on your blood pressure by inhibiting the angiotensin-converting enzyme (ACE).
+Turmeric, however, is able to counter the inflammation and reverse age-related endothelial dysfunction.6 7 It also modulates your blood pressure by inhibiting the angiotensin-converting enzyme (ACE) which is secreted by the endothelial cells.
 This enzyme is needed to produce angiotensin II, a chemical which makes your blood vessels narrower.
 The inhibition of ACE widens and relaxes your blood vessels, resulting in lower blood pressure.
-Interestingly, many medications prescribed for high blood pressure also work through this mechanism.9
+Interestingly, many medications prescribed for high blood pressure also work through this mechanism.8

 Turmeric Prevents Arterial Damage Due To High BP

-Animal studies have found that curcumin in turmeric can to an extent prevent the damage caused by high blood pressure in your arteries.11
+Animal studies have found that curcumin in turmeric can to an extent prevent the damage caused by high blood pressure in your arteries.17

 Turmeric Prevents Platelet Changes Caused By High BP

-Turmeric Also Works On Other Heart Damaging Factors Like High Blood Sugar And High Cholesterol
+Turmeric Treats Other Risk Factors Like High Blood Sugar And High Cholesterol

 One of the scariest things about high blood pressure is that it is a significant risk factor for heart disease, the leading cause of death in the United States.
-Turmeric doesn’t just help with high blood pressure but also modulates other risk factors such as high cholesterol levels and diabetes that increase your chances of heart disease.13 Many studies have found that curcumin, the antioxidant compound present in turmeric, can lower blood glucose as well as cholesterol levels.1415 So adding turmeric to your diet may help you tackle several risk factors for heart disease at one go!
+Turmeric doesn’t just help with high blood pressure but also modulates other risk factors such as high cholesterol levels and diabetes that increase your chances of heart disease.19 Cholesterol deposits in the arteries and forms plaque, which then impedes blood flow, raising blood pressure.
+Many studies have found that curcumin can lower blood glucose as well as cholesterol levels and fight metabolic syndrome.2021 Even ayurveda considers turmeric a good “scraping” agent that removes cholesterol from blood vessels.